mjordan/islandora_bagger/README.md

 # Optional.
 Timeout to use for Guzzle requests, in seconds.
 Default is 60.
 # http_timeout: 120.

 # Optional.
-Whether or not to verify the Certificate Authority verification in
+Whether or not to verify the Certificate Authority in Guzzle requests
-# Guzzle requests against websites that use HTTPS.
-Used on Mac OSX if Guzzle
+# against websites that implement HTTPS.
+Used on Mac OSX if Islandora Bagger is
-# is interacting with websites running HTTPS.
+# interacting with websites running HTTPS.
 Default is true.
+Note that if you set
+# verify_ca to false, you are bypassing HTTPS encryption between Islandora Bagger
+# and the remote website.
+Use at your own risk.
 # verify_ca: false

 ############################